CyberZenDev/GhostAI/README.md

      ```

 2. **Update API Key:**
-   - Access the files and go to `app.py`.
+   - Access the files and navigate to `app.py`.
-   - Find the `api_key_enc` variable
+   - Find the `api_key_enc` variable.
-   - Change the API key to your own, obtainable at [Google Makersuite](https://makersuite.google.com/app/apikey).
+   - Change the API key to your own, which is obtainable at [Google Makersuite](https://makersuite.google.com/app/apikey).

 3. **Create and Train in Google Studio:**
    - In Google Studio, create a new project and a text model (Google Gemini Pro).
-   - Train the AI until you are satisfied and click the "Get Code" button on the top right.
+   - Train the AI until you are satisfied and then click the "Get Code" button on the top right.

 4. **Copy and Replace `convo` Variable:**
    - Click on Python and scroll down to find the `convo` variable.
-   - Copy the `convo` variable and head to `training_data.py`.
-Replace the existing `convo` variable with your copied variable.
+   - Copy the `convo` variable and go to `training_data.py`.
+Replace the existing `convo` variable with the one you copied.

 5. **Deploy Your AI:**
-   - Success!
+   - Congratulations!
 Your AI is now trained.
-   - Head over to [Cyclic.sh](https://cyclic.sh/) or click the button below and deploy it!
+   - Head over to [Cyclic.sh](https://cyclic.sh/) or click the button below to deploy it!

 ## Deploy to Cyclic